s-light/io_import_fcstd/README.md

 The development of this addon happens on the FreeCAD forum at
 [FreeCAD .FCStd importer for Blender 2.80](https://forum.freecadweb.org/viewtopic.php?f=22&t=39778)

+# download
+if you feel comfortable with git clone the repro ;-)

+otherwise you can use the download button  - after download please rename `io_import_fcstd-master.zip` to
+`io_import_fcstd.zip`

+(otherwise currently there is an error with the preference settings.. see #9)

 # warning

 this is currently only tested with 0.19 / daily-builds on linux 64bit.